František Cipro

-František Cipro (13 April 1947 – 7 February 2023) was a Czech football player and manager, known mostly for his work in SK Slavia Prague and SK Dynamo České Budějovice.
+František Cipro (13 April 1947 – 7 February 2023) was a Czech football player and manager, known mostly for his work in Slavia Prague and České Budějovice.

 Playing career

-Cipro played for Slavia Prague for nine years, making 232 appearances and scoring 41 goals in the league.
+A midfielder, Cipro played for Slavia Prague for nine years, making 232 league appearances.
+He made a total of 285 appearances and scored 16 goals in the Czechoslovak First League, which included time with VCHZ Pardubice and TJ Gottwaldov.

 Coaching career

 As a coach, he won the Czech First League with Slavia Prague and achieved the semifinals of the UEFA Cup in 1996.

 In his first spell as manager of České Budějovice, Cipro led the club to promotion from the Czech 2.
 Liga to the Czech First League in 2006.
 He was appointed a manager with Slavia Prague on 30 March 2010, replacing Karel Jarolím.
 However, on 15 May 2010, following the last league game of the season, Cipro announced he was standing down from the position and returning to his role as chief scout, after just eight league games in charge.

 Cipro returned to České Budějovice for his second spell in September 2011.
 He stayed at České Budějovice for a year before he was sacked in September 2012, with the club at the bottom of the league table.